African Americans in Atlanta: Civil War and Reconstruction

 African slaves in the Atlanta area became divided in their loyalties to the then-current status quo as the American Civil War took place between the Confederacy, of which Georgia was a constituent member, and the Union states; the slavery regime also became harsher against both slave and free Africans, who were severely restricted in their movements by both local and state government in order to prevent desertion of the Africans to the Union side.
 However, many slaves from Atlanta took the chance to escape with Union soldiers under William Tecumseh Sherman in his March to the Sea following the razing of Atlanta to the ground; they followed his men to the Atlantic coast of Georgia, where they were granted land under Sherman's Special Field Orders, No. 15 (later rescinded under president Andrew Johnson).

-In 1865, the Atlanta City Council vowed equal protection for whites and blacks, and a school for black children, the first in the city, opened in an old church building on Armstrong Street.
+In 1865, the Atlanta City Council vowed equal protection for whites and Blacks, and a school for Black children, the first in the city, opened in an old church building on Armstrong Street.
 The Methodist Episcopal Church's Freedman Aid Society founded a coeducational school for African American legislators that would later become Clark College (now Clark Atlanta University) in Atlanta.
-In 1870, following the ratification of the 15th Amendment by the state legislature, the first two African American members, George Graham and William Finch, were elected to the City Council from the third and fourth wards respectively, while Radical Republican Dennis Hammond sat as mayor.
+In 1870, following the ratification of the 15th Amendment by the state legislature, the first two African American members, William Finch and George Graham, were elected to the Board of Aldermen from the third and fourth wards, respectively, while Radical Republican Dennis Hammond sat as mayor.

 According to the US Census and Slave Schedules, from 1860 to 1870 Fulton County more than doubled in population, from 14,427 to 33,336.
 The effects of African-American migration can be seen by the increase in Fulton County from 20.5% enslaved African Americans in 1860 to 45.7% colored (African-American) residents in 1870.
 In a pattern seen across the South after the Civil War, freedmen often moved from plantations to towns or cities for work.
 They also gathered in their own communities where they could live more freely from white control.
 Even if they continued to work as farm laborers, freedmen often migrated after the war.
 Fulton was one of several counties in Georgia where African American population increased significantly in those years.